edwardkim/janus-mcp/README.md

 ### Fallback Mode (Tiled TIFF)

+> **Why tiled TIFFs are slow:** Tiled TIFFs store images as a grid of independent tiles (e.g., 256×256 pixels).
+To create a valid PDF stream, all tiles must be **decoded → reassembled into a full image → re-encoded**.
+This is the same processing path used by PIL, ImageMagick, and other general-purpose image libraries—making it fundamentally impossible to achieve Zero-Copy performance.

 | Conversion | Input Size | Output Size | Pages | Time | Throughput |
 |------------|------------|-------------|-------|------|------------|
 | TIFF→PDF (tiled 33004) | - | 48 MB | 121 | **22s** | 5.5 pages/sec |

 **Performance Impact**: Strip-based vs Tiled = **74× faster** (0.3s vs 22s for 121 pages)

+The 74× performance difference isn't a library limitation—it's a **fundamental architectural difference**:
+- **Strip-based (Zero-Copy)**: Raw compressed stream → Direct embed into PDF (no decode)
+- **Tiled (Fallback)**: Decode all tiles → Reassemble full image → Re-encode → Embed (same as PIL/ImageMagick)

 ### Memory Usage